-Crane collapses on lanes of Tappan Zee Bridge in NYC suburbs
+Crane collapses on Tappan Zee Bridge in NYC suburbs

 New York — A huge crane toppled off the new Tappan Zee Bridge under construction north of New York City and collapsed across the busy span it is replacing, halting traffic Tuesday afternoon on the key Hudson River crossing.